Thorn Tech Marketing Ad

 Create Data Collection Endpoint

-4. For Endpoint Name, use azure-monitor-agent-endpoint
+4. For Endpoint Name, use storagelink-ama-endpoint

 5. For the Resource Group, use the same one as your VM